forrest321/pokerHands/README.md

 ```

 ## Use
-You can use it in a package like so:
+You can use it like so:
 ```go
 package main